Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - The main Ring Choice script chain has recieved new event pictures courtesty of Reveeli

 #### New Features
-- the main Ring Choice script has been slightly tweaked in various places
+- The main Ring Choice script has been slightly tweaked in various places
    - For example, if Ered Luin accept the rings, they can begin raiding like other evil factions and the armies that can potentially attack you have been slightly tweaked
+   - They can also construct a new building in Buzra Dum called the Halls of Skorgrim which gives them access to T3 weapon upgrades

 -------------------------------------------
-### Goblins
+### Goblins of Moria
 #### New Visuals
 - The Goblins of Moria have recieved an entire visual overhaul for all of their units
 - A new unit "Drummers of the Deep" (cave troll drummers) was added exclusively for Moria